rtheo/Ortho/README.md

 The only additional possibility that has been left unchecked by previous authors is the possibility of a purely analog implenetation of such automata based on certain Fourier encodings as those used in the
 <a href="https://github.com/rtheo/Musarithmica">"Musarithmica"</a> project.

 In the context used here, reverse order is interpreted as the property of the two half-intervals of every Lexicon matrix to be NOT-complement of the other.
 Integers in these two subintervals are analytically associated as http://mathurl.com/jbychgn.
-With respect ot Hadamard (bitwise) operations like AND and OR acting on pairs of integers, any Lexicon can be equipped with the additional necessary property required for <a href="https://en.wikipedia.org/wiki/Complemented_lattice#Orthomodular_lattices">
+With respect to Hadamard (bitwise) operations like AND and OR acting on pairs of integers, any Lexicon can be equipped with the additional necessary property required for <a href="https://en.wikipedia.org/wiki/Complemented_lattice#Orthomodular_lattices">
 Orthomodularity</a>.
-This necessarilly results in a restricted subset.
-The mecahsnims for such a restriction is provided in two possible forms
+This necessarilly results in a restricted subset. Μecahnisms for such a restriction is provided in two possible forms

 Orthomod code shows a method by which an L+K Lexicon is restricted to a subest given by a (Mod L) filter which always results in periodic trajectories in the upper triangular part.